 - Accept the micro task and follow instructions to completion

 Helpful Hints to Make Money Crowdsourcing

-- Read ALL instructions before accepting a micro task — make sure you fully understand the expectations, to ensure you will receive credit
+- Read ALL instructions before accepting a micro task — make sure you fully understand the expectations, to ensure you will receive full credit

 - If you accept a micro task and then realize you’re unable to complete it, make sure you return it to the queue so that someone else can take it over